 A common cause for irritation is when stool/urine sits under the skin barrier/wafer and touches the skin.
 Sometimes irritation may be caused by the way the ostomy system has been applied.
-This may be due to a variety of reasons, such as: the opening in the skin barrier/wafer may be too big, the pouching system may not be the right size, you may need to use additional products such as Stomahesive® Paste or Eakin Cohesive® Seals to ensure a better seal.
-If your child's skin irritation continues, talk to your pediatric nurse, ET Nurse, or doctor.
+This may be due to a variety of reasons, such as: the opening in the skin barrier/wafer may be too big, the pouching system may not be the right size, or you may need to use additional products such as Stomahesive® Paste or pectin rings to ensure a better seal.
+If you have any questions or concerns, or if your child's skin irritation continues, talk to your pediatric nurse, stoma care specialist, or healthcare provider.